TL;DR

 Ready to End Mealtime Battles?

 McDuffy is fresh, human-grade dog food delivered to your door in Metro Manila.
-Three AAFCO-balanced recipes your picky eater will actually love.
-Starting at ₱239/bag.
+Four AAFCO-balanced recipes, with Chicken & Rice Essentials starting at ₱169 per 500g bag.

 Frequently Asked Questions